KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_transform/README.md

 ## glTF Schema Updates

-The `EXT_texture_transform` extension may be defined on `textureInfo` structures.
+The `KHR_texture_transform` extension may be defined on `textureInfo` structures.
 It may contain the following properties:

 | Name       | Type       | Default      | Description
 |------------|------------|--------------|---------------------------------